 Honor Harrington: Grayson usually doesn't get snow at Christmas, as they stubbornly retain their use of the Gregorian calendar even though their planetary year is nothing like Earth's.
 It does happen occasionally though, such as near the start of the 9th book, when the calendars just happened to coincide.

-Subverted in Doctor Who, "The Christmas Invasion".
+Subverted in "The Christmas Invasion".
 At the end, after the aliens are defeated on Christmas Day, snow starts falling amid a meteor shower.
 Then the Doctor mentions that it's not snow, it's ash -— the alien spaceship burning up in the atmosphere.

 The M*A*S*H episode "Dear Sis" features one of the more unsubtle examples of this, when they are all in the mess tent celebrating, and then it starts snowing and they stare out the windows in amazement.
 For a brief moment, the camp looks pretty, but an ambulance arrives seconds later with wounded and the staff has to get back to work.